 3 Carat Diamond Ring: Perfect Ring Without Overpaying

 Shopping for a 3-carat diamond engagement ring?
-Learn how much you can expect to pay and tips so you don't get ripped off.
+Learn how much you can expect to pay and the tips you should use so you don't get ripped off.

 HOW MUCH DOES A 3 CARAT DIAMOND COST?

-First, understand that the price per carat increases exponentially.
-A 3-carat diamond is not simply three times the price of a 1-carat diamond (of the same characteristics).
-It's actually something like almost 10 times!
+First, you should understand that the price per carat increases exponentially.
+A 3-carat diamond is not simply three times the price of a 1-carat diamond.
+It's more like 10 times the price.

-This is because smaller diamonds are more common.
-It's extremely rare to find a piece of rough material that is good enough to be cut into a 3-carat diamond.
+This is because it's extremely rare to find a piece of rough material good enough to be cut into a 3-carat diamond.

-That's a ridiculously huge range.
-This is hugely dependent on the quality of the stone.
-Almost flawless and colorless diamonds will be in the hundreds of thousands range.
-Diamonds with visible flaws and a yellow tint will be on the lower end of the price spectrum.
+The ridiculously huge range is due to the fact that the price is dependent on the quality of the stone.
+Almost flawless and colorless 3-carat diamonds will be in the hundreds of thousands of dollars range.
+Diamonds with visible flaws and a yellow tint will be on the lower end of the spectrum.

-The good news is that you don't have to spend anywhere near $240,000 for a perfectly fine rock.
+The good news is that you don't have to spend anywhere near $240,000 to get a perfectly fine rock.

 For a more detailed pricing list, we put together the following chart.
 This chart shows the price ranges of a 3-carat, ideal cut, round diamond.